frederickaplan/fdh/files/PART2/fdh-2-1.md

 #### 2.1.1.
 What is a document?

-A document is a **record resulting from an inscription process** (whether through text, image, or sound).
+> Definition : A document is a **record resulting from an inscription process** (whether through text, image, or sound).

 A document is therefore unthinkable without the act of documenting, which consists in some **material inscription** that lasts through some time.

 To produce a document is to **produce an object different** to the documented object.

 Documents have a performative dimension: they act in the world.
 It is therefore important not only to study their form, but also understand their function.

 #### 2.1.2.
 What is a digital image?

+> Definition : A digital image is a raster or two-dimensional array of points.
+Each point, or pixel, is defined by unique integer coordinates.

 Digitisation is often the **documentation of a document** (when, for example, an analog photography is recaptured digitally).
 The produced digital image is the result of a complex algorithm and a particular hardware.